KasrAskari/Machine-Learning-Projects/Diabetics/README.md

-"Diabetics Prediction" using Logistic-Regression and Confusion Matrix
+"Diabetics Prediction" using Logistic-Regression, KNN and Confusion Matrix